 The Board approved on February 24, 2015 a Compensation Recoupment Policy ("claw-back" policy)".
 Under this policy, where there has been a restatement of the Corporation's financial statements or the financial results are found to be inaccurate in a manner that materially affects the calculation of compensation for senior executives, the Board can require the reimbursement of incentive-based compensation that exceeds such compensation that would have been awarded on the basis of the restated or corrected financial statements.
-The Board can recover compensation from current or former senior executives for the three year period preceding the restatement or correction of the financial statements.
+The Board can recover compensation for the financial statements or correction of the financial statements or correction of the financial statements.